sylvaticus/juliatutorial/language-core/getting-started.md

 1. Julia can be run interactively in a console.

-   Once you have it installed, just type `julia` in a console and then enter your commands in the prompt that follows.
-You can  type `exit()` when you have finished;
+   Once we have it installed, we can just type `julia` in a console and then enter your commands in the prompt that follows.
+We then type `exit()` or CTRL+D when we have finished;

-2. Alternatively, Julia can be written as a script.
+2. Alternatively, Julia can be run as a script.

-   A Julia script is a text file ending in `.jl`, which you can have Julia parse and run with `julia myscript.jl [arg1, arg2,..]`.
+   A Julia script is a text file ending in `.jl`, which we can have Julia parse and run with `julia myscript.jl [arg1, arg2,..]`.
    Script files can also  be run from within the Julia console, just type `include("myscript.jl")`;

 4. In addition, on UNIX-based systems Julia can be run using a shebang script.

-   To make a shebang script, just add the location of the Julia interpreter on your system, preceded by `#!` and followed by an empty row, to the top of the script.
+   To make a shebang script, we just add the location of the Julia interpreter on our system, preceded by `#!` and followed by an empty row, to the top of the script.
 You can find the full path of the Julia interpreter by typing `which julia` in a console, for example, `/usr/bin/julia`.
-Be sure that the file is executable \(e.g. `chmod 755 myscript.jl`\).
+Be sure that the file is executable (e.g. `chmod +x myscript.jl`).
 Then you can run the script with `./myscript.jl`;

-5. Use an Integrated Development Environment \(such as \[Juno\]\(include\("test\_script.jl"\) or [Jupiter](http://jupyter.org/)\), open your Julia script and use the run command of the editor.
+5. Using an Integrated Development Environment (such as those mentioned), we can open a Julia script and use the run command specific of the editor.

+We can define both a global (for all users of the computer) and local (for a single user) Julia file that will be executed at any start-up, where we can for example define functions or variables that should be always available.
+The locations of these two files are:

+* Global Julia startup file: `[JULIA_INSTALL_FOLDER]\etc\julia\startup.jl`  (where `JULIA_INSTALL_FOLDER` is the place where Julia is installed,
+* Local Julia startup file:  `[USER_HOME_FOLDER]\.julia\config\startup.jl` (where `USER_HOME_FOLDER` is the home folder of the local user, e.g. `%HOMEPATH%` in Windows and `~` in Linux)

 Julia keeps many things in memory within the same work session, so if this creates problems in the execution of your code, you can restart Julia.
 You can also use the [Revise.jl](https://github.com/timholy/Revise.jl) package for a finer control over what Julia keeps in memory during a work session.